kubernetes/website/docs/setup/independent/high-availability.md

 ## Set up master Load Balancer

 The next step is to create a Load Balancer that sits in front of your master nodes.
-How you do this depends on your environment; you could, for example, leverage a cloud provider Load Balancer, or set up your own using nginx, keepalived, or HAproxy.
+How you do this depends on your environment; you could, for example, leverage a cloud provider Load Balancer, or set up your own using NGINX, keepalived, or HAproxy.

 {% capture choose %}
 Please select one of the tabs to see installation instructions for information on load balancing in the respective environment.